What this feature is for

 config/master.key (which should NOT be committed to version control) or a

 RAILS_MASTER_KEY environment variable.

-The development master key and production master key are the same
+The development master key and production master key are the same by default

 config/master.key, create an identical

 config/master.key on production, containing the same exact key.
 If your development master key is stored in the

 I found this counterintuitive because usually I try to make all my passwords, etc. different for each environment I have.
 I thought I would need to create a different master key for my production environment.
 No, I need to not create a different master key.